 Are you ready to dive into the world of student loans?
-If you’re an undergraduate looking for ways to finance your education, you must grasp the student loan basics.
+If you’re an undergraduate looking for ways to finance your education, you must grasp the basics of student loans.
 These financial aids can open doors to educational opportunities, but they come with various terms and conditions you must understand before making any borrowing decisions.

 Ready?
 Let’s get started!